 - check for snapped pedals and derailleur

-- visually inspect your bike for crack on the frame
+- visually inspect your bike for cracks on the frame

-Ride in Your Comfort Levels and Don’t Lose Focus
+Ride at Your Comfort Level and Don’t Lose Focus

 Increase Your Upper Body Strength